BostonUniversitySeniorDesign/2020-sensor-miniproject/Readme.md

 (open-ended questions)

 2. Does a persistent change in temperature always indicate a failed sensor?
+[5 points]
 3. What are possible bounds on temperature for each room type?
+[5 points]

 ### Task 4: Conclusions